GlobalEcologyLab/poems/cran-comments.md

 ## Past R CMD check results

-`poems` was erroring out in R-devel in certain Linux distros due to a faulty test.
-I have now fixed this.
+`poems` did not have a dependency on R 4.1.0 as it should have.
+I have now updated the DESCRIPTION file.

 ## Other notes